puppetlabs/relay-rfcs/content/0012-identity-management/rfc.md

 #### Authorization (authn) interface

-The authn interface will be an implementation of our existing `UserManager` and `AccountManager` interfaces.
-Both of these interface behaviors will change and become unions of new `Reference` types for both users and accounts.
+The authn interface will be an implementation of our existing `UserManager` interface and `User` will become `UserReference`.

-`User` and `Account` will eventually be deleted.
+`User` will eventually be deleted.
+`Account` will eventually be updated to include an `external_id` field for enterprise accounts that are managed through the IDP.

-Two new tables and management interfaces will be introduced to reference the remote objects in the IDP.
-These new data models will reside in Relay's Postgres database.
+One new table and one new management interface will be introduced to reference the remote user objects in the IDP.

+This new data model will reside in Relay's Postgres database.

 ```go
 type UserReferenceManager interface {